Hormesis: Chemical and ionizing radiation combined

+Nucleotide excision repair

+Veterans of the Gulf War (1991) who suffered from the persistent symptoms of Gulf War Illness (GWI) were likely exposed to stresses from toxic chemicals and/or radiation.
+The DNA damaging (genotoxic) effects of such exposures can be, at least partially, overcome by the DNA nucleotide excision repair (NER) pathway.
+Lymphocytes from GWI veterans exhibited a significantly elevated level of NER repair.
+It was suggested that this increased NER capability in exposed veterans was likely a hormetic response, that is, an induced protective response resulting from battlefield exposure.

 Applications

 Effects in aging

 One of the areas where the concept of hormesis has been explored extensively with respect to its applicability is aging.
 Since the basic survival capacity of any biological system depends on its homeostatic ability, biogerontologists proposed that exposing cells and organisms to mild stress should result in the adaptive or hormetic response with various biological benefits.
-This idea has gathered a large body of supportive evidence showing that repetitive mild stress exposure has anti-aging effects.
-Exercise is a paradigm for hormesis in this respect.
-Some of the mild stresses used for such studies on the application of hormesis in aging research and interventions are heat shock, irradiation, prooxidants, hypergravity, and food restriction.
+This idea has preliminary evidence showing that repetitive mild stress exposure may have anti-aging effects in laboratory models.
+Some mild stresses used for such studies on the application of hormesis in aging research and interventions are heat shock, irradiation, prooxidants, hypergravity, and food restriction.
+The example of heat shock refers to the proteostasis network.
+The addition of a bit of stress on the cell can lead to activation of signaling pathways and unfolded protein response pathways that upregulate chaperones, downregulate translation, and other processes that allow the cell to respond to stress.
+In this way, the activation of these pathways prepares the cell for other stressors since the pathways are already activated.
+However, too much stress or prolonged stress can actually damage the cell and lead to cell death on occasion.
+Such compounds that may modulate stress responses in cells have been termed "hormetins".

-Some other natural and synthetic molecules, such as celastrols from medicinal herbs and curcumin from the spice turmeric have also been found to have hormetic beneficial effects.
-Such compounds which bring about their health beneficial effects by stimulating or by modulating stress response pathways in cells have been termed "hormetins".

-Hormetic interventions have also been proposed at the clinical level, with a variety of psychological stimuli, challenges and stressful actions, that aim to increase the dynamical complexity of the biological systems in humans.

 Controversy

 Hormesis suggests dangerous substances have benefits.
-Concerns exist that the concept has been leveraged by lobbyists to weaken environmental regulations of some well-known toxic substances in the USA.
+Concerns exist that the concept has been leveraged by lobbyists to weaken environmental regulations of some well-known toxic substances in the US.